 Women need not experience their monthly cycle with pain and discomfort.
 In this article for Birth Institute, Rosita Arvigo, naprapathic physician and teacher of Maya medicine, shares the wisdom of the vaginal steam.
 A forgotten treatment that any woman can use at home, vaginal steaming relieves everything from menstrual pain to infertility.

-Want to learn more about ancient Mayan remedies for women's health?
-Learn More: Study abroad in Guatemala
+Want to learn more about ancient remedies for women's health from around the world?
+Study Abroad with Birth Institute!

 Gretta, a fifteen year old Mennonite girl, sat before me in tears.
 “I hate my period.
 I hate it.
 There’s so much pain that I wish I had not been born a woman.”
 Ever since her menses started three years earlier she was confined to bed for three days of each month, taking strong pain relief drugs that could only slightly alleviate the pain.
 Her mother brought her to me after all else had failed.
 Already, Gretta had seen doctors in Merida, Guatemala City and a host of other professionals to no avail.